Mortgage

 Provide paperwork to document any unique income, credit or application issues, including:

-• A divorce decree (to show debts paid by an ex-spouse)
+• A divorce decree (to verify alimony payments)

-• Proof of child support you pay or receive
+• Proof of child support paid or received

 • Federal or past-due tax payment plans